 In order to wholesale successfully… Scratch that.
 In order to run a biz successfully, you have to know your costs so you can price your products properly.
-If you are guessing, it’s time to pick up the calculator and get it worked out.
+If you are guessing, it’s time to pick up the calculator and work out the true cost of your handmade soap.
 (Or, even better, finally get your inventory and costing software up and running.)

-So, if you tired of guessing what your prices should be, read on.
-Need a bit more guidance that is super specific to your own costs, niche, and goals?
+So, if you tired of guessing when it comes to pricing handmade soap, read on.
+Need a bit more guidance that is super specific to the cost of your handmade soap, your niche, and your goals?
 Snag our pricing workbook and make your business dreams a reality …with the profit to match.

 Let’s say we make soap in 50 lb blocks.
-We’re going use Brambleberry’s Lots of Lather Quick Mix (for the sake of easy math!), and for this little guide we’re going to work with our Soothing Lavender Soap product (which is completely and totally a figment of my imagination.)
+We’re going use Brambleberry’s Lots of Lather Quick Mix (for the sake of easy math!), and for this little guide to the true cost of your handmade soap, we’re going to work with our Soothing Lavender Soap product (which is completely and totally a figment of my imagination.)

 This is a lot of math, feel free to skip over it.
-If there are errors in my math, I wouldn’t be surprised.
 It’s just a little illustration for the sake of showing how to hit your COGS.
 The meat of this post is really the last sections.

 35 lbs of Lots of Lather Quick Mix is now listed at $72.80, and would cost us $32.08 shipping, which totals to $104.88.
 According to Brambleberry’s website, you need 80.6 oz of lye and 185 oz. of water for 35 lbs of Lots of Lather Quick Mix.